 In 1086 Croydon was a small market town with 365 inhabitants.
 Since then it has become the second most populous London borough, (ONS Mid year estimates for 2016), with one of London’s biggest retail and commercial centres.
 Croydon has substantially developed infrastructure (rail, tram and road links) and more than 120 parks and open spaces.

 The Borough Profile aims to help public sector organisations and residents better understand the profile of the communities living in Croydon.
 By creating regular snapshots of Croydon’s demographics, based on nationally sourced data, it helps to give an overall view of Croydon highlighting key issues arising from that data.

-The latest Borough Profile is available via the link below and is in the Document Library where it is listed with all previous versions.
+The latest Borough Profile is available via the link below and all previous versions are available in the Document Library.